 There are a million reasons to love dark leafy greens, and I serve them several times a week.
 Kale, spinach, collards, and turnip greens all take their turn on our supper table.
 In the Appalachian south, turnip greens are the favorite leafy greens and the ones I grew up eating the most.
-While collards are more well-known, turnip greens are equally delicious and quicker to prepare.
+While collards are more well-known, turnip greens are equally delicious and quick to prepare.

 This is exactly how my mother and grandmother made them.
 I love the simplicity of this dish, and I love how incredibly inexpensive it is to make this nutritional powerhouse of a recipe.
 High in fiber and loaded with nutrients, this version is low in fat and high in flavor—everything you could ask for!

 It was our family tradition to have greens on New Year's day.
 The story is that greens represent the folding green of money, so the more you eat, the more money the coming year will bring you.
 The three foods that bring the most New Year's luck are black-eyed peas, pork, and dark leafy greens like turnip greens or collards.

 Whether once a year or every week, try this simple recipe.
-It's good for you, tastes great, costs almost nothing, and if it's lucky, even more a winner!
+It's good for you, tastes great, costs almost nothing, and if it's lucky, it's even more a winner!

 - 1 large bunch turnip greens, washed and trimmed